Joshua Kindred

-Joshua Michael Kindred (born 1977) is an American lawyer and jurist serving as a U.S. district judge on the United States District Court for the District of Alaska.
+Joshua Michael Kindred (born 1977) is an American former lawyer and former United States district judge of the United States District Court for the District of Alaska.
+He served on the court from 2020 to 2024.
+He resigned after being accused of sexual misconduct and was subsequently disbarred.

 Education

 Kindred graduated from the University of Alaska Anchorage in 2002 with a Bachelor of Arts.
 He then attended the Willamette University College of Law, where he was editor-in-chief of the Willamette Law Review.
 He graduated in 2005 with a Juris Doctor degree.

-Legal career
+Career

 After law school, Kindred served as a law clerk to chief justice Paul De Muniz of the Oregon Supreme Court from 2005 to 2007.
 He was in private practice with the Seattle-based law firm Lane Powell from 2007 to 2008.
 From 2008 to 2013, Kindred served as an assistant district attorney and violent unit supervisor for Alaska.
-He was environmental counsel to the Alaska Oil and Gas Association from 2013 to 2018, and from 2018 to 2020 he was the regional solicitor for the U.S. Department of the Interior's Alaska Region.
+He was environmental counsel to the Alaska Oil and Gas Association from 2013 to 2018, and from 2018 to 2020 he was the regional solicitor for the United States Department of the Interior's Alaska Region.